dumlutimuralp/antrea-packet-walks/part_c/README.md

 Last flow entry in this table defines that if the flow does not match any of the above entries then the flow is handed over to Table 60 which is EgressDefaultTable (resubmit(,60)).
 Table 60 is for isolation rules.
 Basically when a Kubernetes Network Policy is applied to a pod, the flows which do not match any of the in Table 50 will be dropped by Table 60.

 For reference, EgressDefault Table #60 on Worker 1 node is shown  below.
-As the current flow matches conjunction 1 in Table 50, Table 60 will be bypassed and the flow is allowed by Kubernetes Network Policy "frontendpolicy" applied to frontend pod.
+As the current flow matches conjunction 1 in Table 50, Table 60 will be bypassed.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=60 --no-stats